 What is the Mittendorf-Williams Rule?

-Named for Robert Mittendorf, assistant professor and director of health studies in obstetrics & gynecology, and Michelle Williams, an epidemiologist at the University of Washington. the Mittendorf-Williams Rule uses 16 significant factors—maternal age, pre-pregnancy weight, race, college education, alcohol and coffee use, hypertension, and other medical conditions—that provide a more accurate way of dating pregnancy and identifying whether a woman is at risk for preterm delivery. (source)
+Named for Robert Mittendorf, assistant professor and director of health studies in obstetrics and gynecology, and Michelle Williams, an epidemiologist at the University of Washington, the Mittendorf-Williams Rule uses 16 significant factors—maternal age, pre-pregnancy weight, race, college education, alcohol and coffee use, hypertension, and other medical conditions—that provide a more accurate way of dating pregnancy and identifying whether a woman is at risk for preterm delivery. (source)